farcaster-project/farcaster-node/README.md

     --public-ip-addr 1.2.3.4 --bind-ip-addr 0.0.0.0 --port 9735 --overlay tcp
 ```

-Network and assets by default are Bitcoin and Monero on testnet.
-The first two arguments `--btc-addr` and `--xmr-addr` are the Bitcoin and Monero addresses used to get the bitcoins and moneroj as a refund or when the swap completes depending on the role.
+The `btc-addr` and `xmr-addr` are your external wallet addresses, where the coins will end up upon successful or failure cases.
 They are followed by the amounts exchanged.
+Assets and networks defaults to Bitcoin and Monero on testnet (Bitcoin testnet3, Monero stagenet).

 The role for the maker is specified in the offer with `--maker-role`. `Alice` sells moneroj for bitcoins, `Bob` sells bitcoins for moneroj.
 Timelock parameters are set to **4** and **5** for cancel and punish and the transaction fee that must be applied is **1 satoshi per vByte**.

-Here the maker will send bitcoins and will receive moneros in his `54EYTy2HYFcAXwAbFQ3HmAis8JLNmxRdTC9DwQL7sGJd4CAUYimPxuQHYkMNg1EELNP85YqFwqraLd4ovz6UeeekFLoCKiu` address if the swap is successful.
+Here the maker will send bitcoins and will receive moneroj in her `54EYTy2HYFcAXwAbFQ3HmAis8JLNmxRdTC9DwQL7sGJd4CAUYimPxuQHYkMNg1EELNP85YqFwqraLd4ovz6UeeekFLoCKiu` address if the swap is successful.

 `--public-ip-addr` (default to `127.0.0.1`) and `--port` (default to `9735`) are used in the public offer for the taker to connect. `--bind-ip-addr` allows to bind the listening peerd to `0.0.0.0`, `tcp` is used as overlay between peers.

 :mag_right: To enable a taker to connect and take the offer the `public-ip-addr:port` must be accessible and answered by the `peerd` bound to `bind-id-address:port`.

+So maker must make sure her router allows external connections to that port to her node.

 **The public offer result**

-The command will ouput an encoded **public offer** that must be shared to anyone susceptible to take it and your `farcasterd` will register this public offer in its list, waiting for someone to connect and take it.
+The make command will output an encoded **public offer** that can be shared with potential takers.
+As a maker, your `farcasterd` registers this public offer, and waits for someone to connect through `peerd` and take the offer.
+A taker in her turn takes the offer and initiate a swap with the maker.

-Follow your `farcasterd` log (**with a log level set at `-vv`**) and fund the swap with the bitcoins or moneros when it asks so, at the end you should receive the counterparty assets.
+Follow your `farcasterd` log (**with a log level set at `-vv`**) and fund the swap with the bitcoins or moneros when it asks so.
+At the end coins are swapped successfully, or less ideally refunded.
+We currently offer no manual cancel functionallity.
+We offer progress through `swap-cli progress {swapid}`.
+To list the the swapids of ther running swaps use `swap-cli ls`.

 ### :moneybag: Take the offer